The DUI Stop and Arrest:

 Other tests that officers like to give are saying the alphabet, touching index fingers to nose, finger counting, and stating the day, date, and time.
 None of these tests has any scientific validity for determining whether or not someone is under the influence of alcohol.

-Another roadside test commonly administered is the Alcosensor®.
+Another roadside test commonly administered is the portable breath test.
 This is a handheld device into which the officer inserts a clean mouthpiece and requests that you blow until he tells you to stop.
 This device gives a three-digit readout on your breath alcohol content.
-Although the actual test results are inadmissible in court, the officer can, upon laying the proper foundation for such evidence, testify as to whether the results were positive or negative.
+Although the actual test results are inadmissible at trial, the officer can, upon laying the proper foundation for such evidence, testify as to whether the results were positive or negative.
 I have found through personal experience that a portable breath tester is unreliable when used for consecutive blows.

 The question always comes up as to whether you are required to take any of the above-mentioned roadside field tests.
 The answer is "no, you are not required to take any of these tests."
 You are under no legal obligation, and no legal penalty attaches for declining to take these tests.
 Unless you were coerced or promised any benefit for taking the tests, they are voluntary.